dromologue/dromologue.github.io/_posts/2020-01-23-bankofyear.md

 ---
 layout: post
-title: Scotiabank Wins Bnk of the Year in Canada 2019
+title: Scotiabank Wins Bank of the Year in Canada 2019
 date: '2019-11-19T13:19:57+01:00'
 tags:
 - Press